Fandy-ust/SolarPowerForecasting/README.md

 In this project, I developed a Transformer-based model for solar power forecasting.
 Below, I'll walk you through the key phases of development, highlighting the challenges, innovations, and improvements along the way.
 Each phase built on the last, tackling issues like exposure bias and over-regularization to achieve a final R² score of **0.9008**.

-#### Phase 1 & 2: Establishing a Strong Baseline (Model V4)
+#### Phase 1, 2A & 2B: Establishing a Strong Baseline (Model V4)

 The early stages focused on creating a robust Transformer model using proven techniques like **teacher forcing** (feeding the model the correct answers during training) and **scheduled sampling** (gradually introducing the model's own predictions).
+Phase 2B completes the initial training regimen, producing Model V4.

 Here's how it worked:
 - **Handling missing values**: For sequences with gaps (e.g., [t0, t1, NaN, NaN, t4, t5]), the model autoregressively fills them in.
 It predicts `t2` using t0 and t1 as input, then uses that prediction to forecast `t3`, and so on.